stringzzz/Chatbot_CHELSEA/README.md

 This is a video demonstration of talking to CHELSEA: https://youtu.be/p6TWgLfKwvE

+Note: The directories with 2 chatbots talking to each other use the old memory file format, they are not compatible with the newer version of CHELSEA, and vice-versa.
+That being said, everything that's included in the directory works fine for those double chats.
+I will be making an updated version of the double chat for CHELSEA and her copy, Dasha, that works with the new json memory file format.

 Here is the algortihm for how CHELSEA deals with the user's message: